* About: Video conferencing for teaching and learning

 To book one of these rooms, refer to Room Booking Procedures on the Class Scheduling website.

-If you are a first time user and would like training, before booking the facility, contact the IT Service Desk to coordinate a training session.
-Training needs to be arranged well in advance of your video conference date.
+If you are a first-time user and would like training before booking the facility, contact the IT Service Desk.
+You must book your training well in advance of your video conference date.

 Cost